Heritage Consultancy, Residential

 Planning Permission and Listed Building Consent secured for demolition of a cottage within the curtilage of a Grade II Listed property

-Summary: Our Heritage Consultants successfully received approval for planning permission and listed building consent for the demolition of a cottage within the curtilage of a Grade II Listed Building.
-This was a controversial win – given that the building is shown on the Tithe Map, so is undoubtable old.
+Summary: Our Heritage Consultants successfully received approval for planning permission and listed building consent.
+This was for the demolition of a cottage within the curtilage of a Grade II Listed Building.
+This was a controversial successful result – given that the building is shown on the Tithe Map, so is undoubtable old.

 Outcome: It was concluded that the proposed works won’t have an adverse effect on the building, it’s site and location.
-In fact, it will improve the building and site within the built environment.
+In fact, it will improve the building and the local built environment.